 The Israelites already had a king in their minds.
 Perhaps they wanted someone from a prominent tribe but Saul for most of them fit the billing of how a king should look like.
 The Israelites wanted a king just like the other nations had and they got one who looked like someone who could play the part of a king but perhaps did not have the connection with God that was needed to lead the holy nation.
-In the end, the Israelites did get their hearts desire of a separation from God and having a good looking king.
-Similarly for us, we also have some idea of how God should bless us.
-Our expectations for our education, career and for our life partner are all based on outward appearances.
+In the end, the Israelites did get their heart’s desire for a separation from God and having a good-looking king.
+Similarly, for us, we also have some idea of how God should bless us.
+Our expectations for our education, career and for our life partners are all based on outward appearances.
 We look for prestige, salaries and outward beauty while making these decisions.
-God might fulfill the desires of our heart but are we asking about His desire for our life?
+God might fulfil the desires of our hearts but are we asking about His desire for our life?
 The Israelites failed in this part and many of our decisions are also driven by our own desires.
-Let us not assume that just because our prayers are answered, that our desires were in line with the plans that God had for us and wholly submit to Him before making any life decisions.
+Let us not assume that just because our prayers are answered that our desires were in line with the plans that God had for us and wholly submit to Him before making any life decisions.

 - Why give signs to Saul on his journey back?